A few days ago I stumbled upon a this article on nursery rhymes. That I was shocked upon reading its contents is putting it very mildly.

 Next time, you come across such a truth just take it in your stride.
 A child doesn’t understand the real truth behind the rhyme.
 She just enjoys the rhyming words and the happy picture they build for her.
 She doesn’t know that Jill was pregnant and she doesn’t need to know.
 She is proud to show you how she can tumble down like Jill.
 Similarly, she is not interested in knowing who Mary or Miss Muffet was.
 They make her happy, that all she is interested in.
 And by the time she is old enough to understand that, she would have outgrown them anyway.

 When I sing Ring a Ring o’ Roses, seriously bubonic plague is the last thing in my mind.
 All I care about is my child’s laughter as she makes a huge show of falling down.

-So my suggestion: Forget what the rhyme means.
+So my suggestion: Forget what the nursery rhyme means.
 It’s good to know but better to be forgotten.